The abstract submission deadline has been extended until 22 January, 2026.

 Register for the conference and submit your 250–300 word abstract using the registration button below or register a special session in more creative, interactive formats, e. g. interactive workshops, roundtable discussions, crisis scenario simulations, co-creation sessions, project presentations, etc. providing a description of 250–300 words.

-The deadline for registration is the 1st of April, 2025.
+The deadline for registration and payment is the 25th of April, 2025.

 Registration fees: